 The Timothy Lomperis Award is given annually to a graduating political science or international studies major in honor of a former political science faculty member.
-Like the award's namesake, demonstrates academic excellence, a consistent effort to exceed stated expectations, concern for the education of the whole person, engagement with issues of contemporary relevance, and a commitment to treat others with respect and cordiality.
+Like the award's namesake, the recipient demonstrates academic excellence, a consistent effort to exceed stated expectations, concern for the education of the whole person, engagement with issues of contemporary relevance, and a commitment to treat others with respect and cordiality.
 Faculty members select the winner based on the award criteria and an essay submitted to the department.

 Recent award winners: Abigail Maloney (2023), Dylan McConnell Curry (2023 - Honorable Mention), Elizabeth Potterf (2022), Jonathan Krone (2022 - Honorable Mention), Ramisa Hassan (2020), Carla Rattunde (2019), Stephen Komorek (2018), Anna Liu (2017), Paul Brunkhorst (2016), Jordan Rundell (2015)

 The Steven Puro Award is given annually to the most outstanding student in our Master of Arts program, as selected by the political science faculty.
 The name of the award honors a former political science faculty member.